-&lt;sup>75 2010 Hopi Comprehensive Economic Development Strategy Prepared by The Office of Planning and Evaluation under an award from the U.S. Department of Economic Development Administration Project #07-84-06439.
+88 2010 Hopi Comprehensive Economic Development Strategy Prepared by The Office of Planning and Evaluation under an award from the U.S. Department of Economic Development Administration Project #07-84-06439.

-Ibid
+90 Ibid

-&lt;sup>78 The Water Resources Program is developing a Hopi Wastewater Code at the time of writing the IRMP.
+91 The Water Resources Program is developing a Hopi Wastewater Code at the time of writing the IRMP.
 The Preliminary Draft was received in January 2001.
 As of 2010 the Code has still not been approved.